PimpTrizkit/PJs/README.md

 <h3>Return:</h3>

-a HTML Element that is a sibling of the specified element.
+A HTML Element that is a sibling of the specified element.
 This returned element is not necessairly the direct sibling of the element specified.
 This function will skip nodes without type equal to `1`, and return the nearest relevant node.
 Or `false` if no relevant nodes were found.

 <h3>Params - pGS(n,p):</h3>